 E.g., Huf(Dec[9.(1,2)])=27 using a set like [10, 110, 000, 001, 010, 011, 1110, 1111] where the word "10" is used two times in the corresponding decimal digit position, as in 132689520 (see Example).

-Is not clear if, with the growth of decimal numbers digits length, and corresponding binary numbers digits length, Huffman coding performs a better compression, and if this sequence is finite or not.
+Is not clear if, with the growth of the length (number of decimal digits) of decimal numbers, and the corresponding growth of the length (number of binary digits) of binary numbers, Huffman coding performs a better compression, and if this sequence is finite or not.

 decimal =